 Jigokudani Hell Valley

-Not to be confused with the Jigokudani Snow Monkey Park in Nagano, this Hell Valley located in Noboribetsu is a 1.5 – 2.5 hour drive from Sapporo.
-From here, there are various easy well paved walking trails ranging from 5 – 20 minutes.
+Not to be confused with the Jigokudani Snow Monkey Park in Nagano, this Hell Valley located in Noboribetsu is a 1.5 to 2.5-hour drive from Sapporo.
+From here, there are various easy well-paved walking trails ranging from 5 to 20 minutes.
 Parking here is ¥500.

-Alternatively, you can park at the Oyunuma Brook Natural Footabath carpark, get your feet soaked before following a 1.2km walking path to Jigokudani.
-This parking lot is free and can be identified with 2 tall blue statues called the Welcome Demons.
-From this spot, it’s only a 5 minute walk to the natural hot spring river.
+Alternatively, you can stop at the Oyunuma Brook Natural Footbath carpark.
+Get your feet soaked before taking on the 1.2km walking path to Jigokudani.
+This parking lot is free and can be identified with two tall blue statues called the Welcome Demons.
+From this spot, it’s only a 5-minute walk to the natural hot spring river.

 Though, it’s really only worth the trip if the weather is sunny.
 If it’s cloudy, give it a miss.

 There are various walking trails like the Kompirayama and Nishiyama Crater Walking Trail.
-On these trails, you can walk through some abandoned buildings damaged by the last eruption in 2000.
+You’ll be able to see some abandoned buildings damaged by the last eruption in 2000.
 Start from the visitor centre to grab some maps and be pointed to the start of the trail.
 Entrance to these trails are free.